reactphp/dns/README.md

 transport, so you do not necessarily have to implement any retry logic.

+Note that this executor is entirely async and as such allows you to execute queries concurrently.
+The first query will establish a TCP/IP socket connection to the DNS server which will be kept open for a short period.
-Note that this executor is entirely async and as such allows you to execute any number of queries concurrently.
-You should probably limit the number of concurrent queries in your application or you're very likely going to face rate limitations and bans on the resolver end.
+Additional queries will automatically reuse this existing socket connection to the DNS server, will pipeline multiple requests over this single connection and will keep an idle connection open for a short period.
+The initial TCP/IP connection overhead may incur a slight delay if you only send occasional queries – when sending a larger number of concurrent queries over an existing connection, it becomes increasingly more efficient and avoids creating many concurrent sockets like the UDP-based executor.
+You may still want to limit the number of (concurrent) queries in your application or you may be facing rate limitations and bans on the resolver end.
 For many common applications, you may want to avoid sending the same query multiple times when the first one is still pending, so you will likely want to use this in combination with a `CoopExecutor` like this:

 ```php
 $executor = new CoopExecutor(